mbezdek/confabularium/stories/the-residue.md

 Mira turned seventeen.
 We made dinner together — she wanted to, not me, she proposed it — and it took three times as long as it needed to and the risotto was gluey and Marcus said it was perfect with such sincerity that I believed him.

 Mira was laughing about it at the table.
 Telling Theo about the first attempt, which we'd thrown out.
-And I looked at her face — the way it moves when she's happy, still half a child, still my particular child — and the weight was there, it's always there, but it was sharing space with something else.
-Something that had no name either but was not gravity.
+And I looked at her face — the way it moves when she's happy, still half a child, still my particular child — and the weight was there, the way it always is.
+But it was sharing space with something else.
+Something that had no name either but was not pulling me down.

 ---